 The Gravitational-wave Optical Transient Observer facility (aka GOTO) is a wide-field robotic telescope that is able to rapidly search large areas of the sky for transient optical sources.
 Its design is optimized to respond to gravitational wave events detected with the advanced LIGO and VIRGO arrays.

 GOTO will build on our heritage of developing small but highly capable purpose built observatories such as WASP and NGTS.
 Its basic design will consist of an array of small telescopes with a large instantaneous field of view.
 It will be capable of rapid response in order to cover irregular shaped error boxes on a short timescale.

-For more information, please visit the GOTO website or contact the GOTO Initiative leads Danny Steeghs (email@example.com) and Duncan Galloway (firstname.lastname@example.org).
+For more information, please visit the GOTO project website, our operational server or contact the GOTO Initiative leads Danny Steeghs (email@example.com) and Duncan Galloway (firstname.lastname@example.org).